Mark-Turner0/TrainApp/README.md

 ## Known Issues

-- The JSON parsing is bad.
+- The XML parsing is bad.
 Like really bad.
 I would be embarassed if I wasn't so tired after wrestling with the SOAP API
-- Probably as a result of the above, sometimes the output in the train view is malformed
+- Probably as a result of the above, sometimes the output in the train view is malformed.
+This app is very much in alpha
 - Refresh doesn't do anything for Arrival trains
 - I'm very new to Android development, so I've no idea of the best practices and efficiencies
+- Perhaps someone more creative than me can think of a better name

+I'd like to fix the above before I even think about additional features.

 <img src="Screenshots/About.png" alt="About" width="200"/>